Tool to convert to/from Mayan numbers system. The Maya numeral system uses a mix of base 20 (vigesimal) and base 5 (and also 360) numerals

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Example: $ 0 $ (zero) is noted (originally a shell shape, but some say an egg or an American football/rugby ball)
+represents 0 (originally it was a shell shape, but some say it represents an egg or an American football/rugby ball).

 The dates in Maya are based on the Mesoamerican Long Count calendar.
 They use the kin, which is 1 day, then the winal which is 20 days, the tun, an 18 winal period which is therefore 360 days, about 1 solar year (365.24 days), then the katun (20 tun = 7200 days = about 20 years), then the baktun (20 katun, 144000 days = about 394 years).